Table of Contents

 - Weight capacity allowed by airlines;

 James and I have lightweight luggage we like to use a lot.
 It is not made of hard-shell as this material adds at least 2 kilos into your weight.
-We have luggage that has an expandable zip on the sides.
+We have baggage that has an expandable zip on the sides.

 Here are some tips on HOW TO PACK LUGGAGE: